mongodben/rst-parser/parser/rst_in/paths.%2Fgroups%2F%7BgroupId%7D%2Fapps%2F%7BappId%7D%2Fsecrets%2F%7BsecretId%7D.delete.summary.rst

-Delete a :doc:`Secret </values-and-secrets/define-and-manage-secrets>` associated with a Realm app.
+Delete a [Secret](https://docs.mongodb.com/realm/values-and-secrets/define-and-manage-secrets) associated with a Realm app.